This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 For pulled pork

-- If you want to use your instant pot add your pork shoulder, yellow onion, and ginger ale to the Instant pot.
+- To your 6-quart Instant Pot add pork shoulder, yellow onion, and ginger ale.

-- Do manual time for 75 minutes and natural release.
-The pork should be tender and easily shreddable with a fork.
+- The pork should be tender and easily shreddable with a fork.

-- Pull the pork roast out of the slow cooker or instant pot, add to a large plate and shred with two forks.
+- Pull the pork roast out of the slow cooker, add to a large plate and shred with two forks.
+If there are any large chunks of fat just throw them away.

-- Pour out the juice from the slow cooker or Instant pot and add shredded pork back to the slow cooker or Instant pot.
+- Pour out the juice from the slow cooker and add shredded pork back into the slow cooker.

 - Add in 1 cup BBQ sauce and stir.